openscope/openscope/documentation/airport-guides/katl.md

 ~14,000 annual operations
 17.2nm northwest of KATL

 Originally named Rickenbacker Field, the airport was used for flight training of naval aviators.
 In 1942, the Bell Aircraft Corporation opened an aircraft factory which manufactured a total of 668 B-29 Superfortresses before the plant closed in 1946.
 The airfield remained open after the war and became the home of Georgia Air National Guard (ANG) and Air Force Reserve.
 In 1951, Lockheed Aircraft Corporation took over the old plant to build B-47 Stratojets.
-Over the years, the Lockheed plant constructed the C-140 JetStar, C-130 Hercules, C-141 Starlifter, and C-5 Galaxy.
+Over the years, the Lockheed plant has constructed the C-140 JetStar, C-130 Hercules, C-141 Starlifter, and C-5 Galaxy.
 To this day, Lockheed Martin continues the production of the C-130 Hercules, F-22 Raptor and the Joint Strike Fighter at Dobbins ARB.

 ### Additional Resources
 [Charts](https://skyvector.com/airport/ATL/Hartsfield-Jackson-Atlanta-International-Airport)